How to Track Influencer Campaigns With Spreadsheets (Template)

 But we get it: reporting positive outcomes from influencer marketing can be complicated.

 "Show me the data” is the mantra of marketers today.
 Chances are you're already tracking a slew of KPIs across multiple channels.
-Adding influencer metrics into the mix can be daunting.
+Adding influencer marketing metrics into the mix can be daunting.

 We totally get it!
 Listen: brands should feel confident about their marketing data and campaign performance.
 That's why it's so important to master the art of influencer reporting.